 You will look forward to your training sessions at this stunning facility.
-Visiting if you are in Sao Paulo, or even if you are in Atlanta, United States, is strongly encouraged.
+Visiting if you are in Sao Paulo or even in Atlanta, United States, is strongly encouraged.

-In addition, I strongly advise you to visit one of their 200 official affiliate offices located throughout the world.
+In addition, I strongly advise you to visit one of their 200 official affiliate offices worldwide.

 Alliance Jiu-Jitsu Fighters